 In the workshop I deal with stale gas issues all the time, I can usually tell the state of the gas by the smell.
 It loses that sweet gas smell and turns acidic, I don’t recommend you sniff the tank.
 Instead, take a sample of gas in a jar, fresh gas is close to clear and stale gas is the color of pee (yellow).

 The fix is simple, drain the gas tank.
 Check out “Cleaning snowblower gas tank”.

 As an engine heats up, the metal components expand, which often gives rise to vacuum leaks.
 Flexible gaskets sandwiched between metal components are designed to prevent these hot running vacuum leaks.
 But as an engine wears so too do the gaskets, they become hard and brittle and no longer seal the components.

 Carburetor gaskets and cylinder head gaskets are especially susceptible to vacuum leaks.
 The leak, although small, makes a big difference to performance.
 Although a snowblower engine is small and simple, it has very exacting fueling requirements.

 A ratio of air (oxygen) to fuel (gas) must be maintained.
 It’s known as the AFR (Air Fuel Ratio) and it is 14.1 parts air to one part gas.
 Air that enters the engine without passing through the metering device known as the carburetor is unmetered and that results in too much air in the mix.

 Too much air causes the engine to run lean.
 Running lean in itself causes the engine to run hot and may also exhibit other symptoms like lack of power, erratic rpm, stalling.

-Remove the blower housing and check the engine fins for debris, check also the cooling fan on the flywheel.
+Remove the blower housing and check the engine fins for debris, check also the cooling fan on the flywheel is in good shape.